The Ultimate Guide to Finding a Great Account Executive

 These days, resumes come in all shapes and sizes, and longstanding conventions have largely been done away with, so you’ll need to devote an appropriate amount of time to assess each resume that you receive.

-You can expedite this process by identifying a few key things to look out for, however.
+However, you can expedite this process by identifying a few key things to look out for.
 Here’s a look at what you’ll want to see on every account executive CV that comes across your desk:

 Impeccable spelling and grammar